tobega/tailspin-v0/TailspinReference.md

 If the parameter name already has a type defined (or autotyped), it will use the defined type, otherwise it will define a new local type.

 ## Streams
+Most languages are designed to handle one value at a time, like a single number or a list of numbers, but in Tailspin you don't have to keep a list together as a single value, you can just let the values from it flow out in a stream.
+This is really just a for-each loop, but without the ceremony.

-Streams occur when zero or more values are created as the _current value_.
-Streams are processed by repeating each step of the chain by setting __each__ of the stream values as the _current value_ in turn.
+Streams are processed by
+repeating each step of the chain (or production line, if you like) by setting __each__ of the stream values as the _current value_ in turn.
 If a stream has no values, nothing gets done on the following parts of the chain.
 See also the note on [side effects](#side-effects).
+Again, this isn't really strange, it is just a sequence of map operations (or, rather, flatMap, because you can produce zero or more values from each input), but without the ceremony and noise of having to write `map` at every step.

 Streams can be captured into an [array](#arrays) by surrounding them with an [array literal](#array-literal).